-Creating a warm and welcoming office space not only creates an uplift in your overall office atmosphere, it also makes your office space feel more professional and, if done right, can even boost your storage space.
-But budgets can be tight, particularly in small businesses.
-It can be difficult to get approval for full-scale office fit-outs or office décor ideas which are, for the large part, for aesthetic purposes!
-Luckily, you don’t need to spend a fortune to update your office.
-We’ve got a number of office decorating ideas to help you bring style and sophistication to any office space; on a budget!
+By building a warm and welcoming office space, you can create an uplift in your overall office atmosphere and make your office space feel more professional.
+Plus, if done right, redecorating can even boost your storage space.
+But in small businesses, budgets can be tight.
+These office decorating ideas to help you bring style and sophistication to any office space on a budget!

-By making just a few small changes or adding a few select pieces, you can create a bright and positive office space cheaply, with minimal disruption to your day-to-day operations.
+By making just a few small changes or adding a few select pieces, you can create a bright and positive office space cheaply, with minimal disruption to your day-to-day business operations.

 Simple office decorating ideas

 These 10 simple office decorating ideas will help you create a more positive and welcoming office space, fast!
 First, you’ll need to assess the state of your current workplace.
 Think about what needs changing, replacing, or updating.

 - Are your walls dirty, chipped or dusty?
 If the shade of paint on the office walls looks like it hasn’t been updated since the 70s, it might be time for a refresh.
 You’d be surprised how much a fresh coat of paint can make a difference.
 With proper planning, in most small to medium-sized offices, you or your colleageues can paint over the course of a weekend.

-- Consider whether or not you need more space, or if areas in your office can be condensed or re-shuffled.
+- Consider whether or not you need more space, or if areas in your office can be condensed.
 A large reception area could be condensed to a simpler, temporary desk space to be used between certain hours only, or even just reverted back to open-plan desks for new staff.
-Multiple meeting rooms could be turned into larger, open, break-out spaces with just the one corporate boardroom.
+Multiple meeting rooms could be turned into larger, open, break-out spaces with just one corporate boardroom.
 Separate offices could be turned into open-office plans or one large private group office for executives instead of multiple single private offices.